vdepagter/bluez-el7/README.md

 ./configure && make && make install
 ```

-Building a recent release from source (skip--this didn't work out)
+Building a recent release from source
+Skip this, it didn't work, although you may want to try adjusting for building the same version source instead of from fc27 SRCRPM
 ```
 cd /usr/local/src
 wget https://mirrors.edge.kernel.org/pub/linux/bluetooth/bluez-5.63.tar.xz